-"So what are you doing on your own, Mister Lonesome?" she asks, taking the stool next to me.
+"So what are you doing here on your own, Mister Lonesome?" she asks, taking the stool next to me.

 "It's a little awkward for me tonight.
 I'm Edward, Garrett's first wife's cousin."

-"Quite a mouthful.
-You should be taking notes if you're spying for Rose.
+"Ah, then you're taking notes if you're spying for Rose.
 I thought you must be sitting here for a reason."